This post may contain affiliate links. See our affiliate disclaimer here.

 Holding the drill sideways, place the edge of the wheel against the decal.
 Power the drill on to rotate the wheel and move the wheel side to side across the decal.

 The decal should start wearing away and chipping off almost immediately.
-If the decal does not start coming off, you many need to set your drill to a more powerful setting.
+If the decal does not start coming off, you may need to set your drill to a more powerful setting or apply more pressure.

 Step 3: Remove Adhesive